macressler/stackmob-customcode-dev/README.md

 # Stackmob Custom Code Local Runner

-The StackMob Custom Code Local Runner allows you to run your StackMob custom code locally for simple testing purposes.
+The StackMob Custom Code Local Runner provides a server to run your custom code in a local debugging environment, so you can test before uploading to the StackMob servers.
+We attempt to check your code for possible problems in the local runner, so that you can fix them before you upload them to StackMob's servers.

 ## Setup

-Add a dependency in your code:
+### Maven:

 ```xml
 <dependency>